OMTA & ABMP

 He was a route coordinator for Golden Meals in Freeport for many years.

 Cliff was survived by a son, John, and four daughters, Amy, Michelle, Cher'ie, and Krissy, and special friend Bonnie.

 He lived in Tucson, Arizona.

-Sheldon was survived by his wife, Pamela, a son Danny and a daughter, Kirsten.
+Sheldon was survived by his wife of 30 years, Pamela, a son Danny, and daughters Dionne and Kirsten.

 He was a 1971 graduate of the University of Illinois with a Bachelor of Science degree in Marketing.

 Tom moved to Los Angeles in 1973 and became a part owner of Many Horses Art Gallery.

 He is buried at Chapel Hill Memorial Gardens.

 He was an army veteran, serving in Vietnam.